 Apart from penal interest, there are other implications & consequences for late filing of tax returns.

-However, in such cases income tax officer (AO) may levy a penalty of Rs.
+However, in such cases, an income tax officer (AO) may levy a penalty of Rs.
 5000 under section 271F.

-Note: Normally penalty under section 271F is not levied in all cases and depend on at the sole discretion of income tax officer (AO).
+Note: Normally penalty under section 271F is not levied in all cases and depends on the sole discretion of the income tax officer (AO).

 Prosecution under Section 276CC

-If the income tax authorities feel or has any reasons to believe that, taxpayer willfully failed to furnish return on time, may levy penalty under section 276CC in cases where:
+If the income tax authorities feel or have any reasons to believe that, the taxpayer willfully failed to furnish a return on time, may levy a penalty under section 276CC in cases where:

-- the amount of tax, exceeds twenty five lakhs (25 lakhs)– with rigorous imprisonment for a term ranging from six months to seven years with fine,
+- the amount of tax exceeds twenty-five lakhs (25 lakhs)- with rigorous imprisonment for a term ranging from six months to seven years with a fine,

-Normally, these penalties are levied in a very extreme case.
-In most of the cases, the taxpayer is asked to pay interest @ 1% for late payment of income tax & furnishing of return of income.
+Normally, these penalties are levied in very extreme cases.
+In most cases, the taxpayer is asked to pay interest @ 1% for late payment of income tax & furnishing of return of income.

-So, considering the above consequences, penalty, you should avoid late filing of your return of income.
+So, considering the above consequences, and penalties, you should avoid the late filing of your return of income.
 This is the reason why you should file your ITR on time.